mcohen01/node-quickbooks/README.md

 <a name="getTaxRate" />
 #### getTaxRate(id, callback)

-Retrieves the TaxRate from Quickbooks
+Retrieves the TaxRate from QuickBooks

 __Arguments__